Hong Kong vows to press ahead with extradition bill despite huge protest

 The protests plunged Hong Kong into a new political crisis, heaping pressure on Hong Kong Chief Executive Carrie Lam’s administration and her official backers in Beijing.
 Veteran lawmakers have called on her to resign.

-The rendition bill has generated unusually broad opposition, from usually pro-establishment business people and lawyers to students, pro-democracy figures and religious groups.
+The rendition bill has generated unusually broad opposition, from normally pro-establishment business people and lawyers to students, pro-democracy figures and religious groups.

 Sunday’s demonstration capped weeks of growing outrage in the business, diplomatic and legal communities, which fear corrosion of Hong Kong’s legal autonomy and the difficulty of ensuring basic judicial protections in mainland China.

+“This bill is not about the mainland alone.
+This bill is not initiated by the central people’s government.
+I have not received any instruction or mandate from Beijing to do this bill,” she told reporters on Monday.

+She said the bill would have a second reading debate on Wednesday.

-Organizers put the size of the crowd at more than a million, outstripping a demonstration in 2003 when 500,000 took to the streets to challenge government plans for tighter national security laws.
+Organizers put the size of Sunday’s crowd at more than a million, outstripping a demonstration in 2003 when 500,000 took to the streets to challenge government plans for tighter national security laws.

 Police put the figure at 240,000 at the march’s peak.